0

 • Location: Act 1, Ogham Manor

-Count Geonor's wolf form, the highest life pool of any beast boss.
-305% life makes this the tankiest beast boss available, which is valuable for Infernal Legion builds.
-However, the community widely suspects Geonor will not be tamable since he's technically a human who transforms, and the fight ends with him yielding rather than dying.
-GGG joked about this in the Q&A. If somehow tamable, the life pool alone makes it strong for RF-style companion builds.
+Count Geonor's wolf form, the second-highest life pool of any beast boss.
+However, the community widely suspects Geonor will not be tameable since he's technically a human who transforms, and the fight ends with him yielding rather than dying.

 • Stats: 163% Life | 375% Damage | 0% Fire Res | Fast Movement | Good AoE | Melee Cleave | Fast Animations